NitishPuri/nitishpuri.github.io-src/content/summary/2017-08-09-introduction-to-philosophy.md

         - A Sheep Behind a Sheep Shaped Object.
 - Formula For Creating Gettier Cases - is easy!!
 - Additional Conditions !! @@
-    - 'NO FALSE LEMMAS' : Farley complicated and boring
+    - `NO FALSE LEMMAS` : Farley complicated and boring
 - *Do We have any knowledge?*
 - Radical Skepticism, we don't know nearly as much as we think we do.
     - We have as much knowledge as we take ourselves to have.